mk-repos/SI507_W21_Final_Project/README.md

 ## Brief Instruction

+ - Run `app.py` to get the flask app running
  - On the top page, the user uploads a `.csv` file and selects the brokerage firm and the currency to be converted from the pull-down menus.
  - On the next page, the user can view a graph of the annual net profit/loss changes, as well as the converted table.
 A button to download the converted `.csv` is also displayed.
  - If the user clicks on the ticker symbol on the table, the user will be redirected to the company's analytical report.